Olaitan1/Solved-Algorithms/README.md

 # Solved-Algorithms
-These are the few of all the algorithms i have solved
+These are the few of all the algorithms i have solved.
+I hope this helps you solve some easy algorithms you come across